 HARRISBURG - State Reps.
 Dan Moul (R-Adams) and Will Tallman (R-Adams/Cumberland) are warning of serious consequences coming to Pennsylvania’s agriculture community, and the state as a whole, as the result of a lack of funding for Pennsylvania’s major universities.

-ABBOTTSTOWN – State Rep. Will Tallman (R-Adams/York) is inviting residents of the 193rd Legislative District to an open house he is hosting Thursday, Dec.
-5, from 4-6 p.m.
-The event will be held in his district office, which is located at 282 West King St., Abbottstown.
+ABBOTTSTOWN – State Rep. Will Tallman (R-Adams/Cumberland) is inviting residents of the 193rd Legislative District to attend one in a series of legislative breakfasts he is hosting in April.

 WHAT: A news conference to discuss Gov. Tom Wolf’s 2016-17 budget proposal, along with its expected impact on constituents and local small businesses.
 The lawmakers will reiterate their opposition to the governor’s $3.6 billion increase in new taxes.
 This would be on top of a 5.8 percent tax increase for the current fiscal year.
 A local business leader will also speak.

 I am frequently asked whether or not a state budget is in place for the current fiscal year.
 The unequivocal answer is yes.
 It is an undeniable fact that on Dec.
 29, Gov. Tom Wolf signed into law a spending plan for 2015-16.
 What he did prior to putting the cap back on the pen has muddied the water.